Download Pedal Tour Checklist

 What should I do if I have any questions I have not found on this page?

-Please read the blog entires which are detailed write ups about every facet of a pedal tour .If you have booked a tour and are wondering when you will get the pre tour phone call, expect a phone call from us the Sunday or Monday before your tour.
-We will walk you fully through the day of your tour and find out what route you want to do.
-If your tour is on a Monday, Tuesday, Wednesday you will get a call the earlier Monday (so 9 days ish before your tour) Do not hesitate to reach out to us via call/text or email at anytime (we don’t have bankers hours) If you reach out to us via email or leave a voicemail you can expect a timely response.
+Please read the blog entires which are detailed write ups about every facet of a pedal tour .If you have booked a tour and are wondering when you will get the pre tour phone call, expect a phone call from us the day before your tour.
+Do not hesitate to reach out to us via call/text or email at anytime (we don’t have bankers hours) If you reach out to us via email or leave a voicemail you can expect a timely response.
 Feel free to text our number as well and as soon as we see it we will respond.
 Our website features an up to the minute calendar of all the dates and times you have to pick between and when the time comes that is where you will book.